meker12/commerce-channels.en/help/channel-manager/manage-listings.md

 Manage product listings for a connected channel from [!UICONTROL Listings] in the channel store view.

-Use the Listings workspace to manage the Commerce products offered for sale on Walmart Marketplace.
+Use the *[!UICONTROL Listings]* workspace to manage the [!DNL Commerce] products offered for sale on Walmart Marketplace.
 The Status for an individual listing indicates where the product is in the [!DNL Channel Manager] workflow so you can determine next steps and resolve any errors.

 ![Listings page for a connected sales channel](assets/products-submit-for-matching.png)